The Founder Gravity Problem

 Restaurants have the same phenomenon, even if the industry rarely names it.

-Their reputation attracts diners, press, and young cooks who want to train there.
+Their reputation attracts the diners, the press, the young cooks who want to train there.

 That concentration of identity is often what gives great restaurants their clarity and power.